CarlMurray/failte-pp2/README.md

 - All forms were tested to ensure validation was present and that forms could be submitted without error
 - Lighthouse was used to test for Performance, Accessibility, Best Practices and SEO and adjustments were made to improve test results. ![Lighthouse test results](assets/readme/img/lighthouse-test.png "Lighthouse test")

-- Accessibility testing was conducted by navigating the site and performing tasks using keyboard navigation and a screen reader (MacOS VoiceOver)

 ## Testing Process

 | Test                | Action                   | Success Criteria  |